How Much Does a Real Ruby Cost?

 4. Be aware of treatments.

-Also read about: Sapphire: The Birthstone for September
+Also read about: Sapphire Stone: The Perfect Birthstone for Libra

 By following these tips, you can navigate real rubies with confidence.
 Investing in knowledge and seeking advice is key when buying precious stones.